apoorvlodhi-io/money_manager_app/README.md

 # Money Manager App
    *Not Yet Complete But Still Functioning*<br/>
-This is a flutter application Designed and Developed by Apoorv Lodhi.
+   An intelligent money management solution built to manage your daily expenses and Udharis.
+The app targets millennials, especially those living in hostels and dormitories.
-This app helps you to manage your transactions and doesn't let you forget any.
+   In such an environment, students tend to borrow and lend money to their batchmates who often forget to pay them back.
+This app lets you overcome this problem by keeping a track of all your expenses and reminding you of all your pending Udhari.
-This app is a multi screen app with simple functionality but full-on custom styling.
+   Moreover, it lets you merge multiple Udharis into a single one to minimize the net flow of money between users by actively scanning all your Udhari!
-It can run on both Android and Ios platform without any changes to the source code :)
+   No more messy bill splits!
 # Screenshots
   |<img src="https://raw.githubusercontent.com/apoorvlodhi-io/money_manager_app/master/Screenshots/splash_screen.jpeg" height="250">
   <img src="https://raw.githubusercontent.com/apoorvlodhi-io/money_manager_app/master/Screenshots/login_page.jpeg" height="250">